Lameguy64/liteload/README.md

 # LITELOAD
-A very lightweight serial loader tool for the original Sony PlayStation.
-LITELOAD also improves upon most loaders by supporting uploading of binary files and CRC32 integrity verification to ensure that any bugs or crashes you experience in your project is not caused by corruption during upload.
+A simple but very lightweight serial loader tool for the PS1.
+LITELOAD also improves upon most loaders by supporting a number of new features such as uploading binary files to set memory locations (a feature that was present in Caetla and official development tools) and CRC32 data integrity verification.

+As of version 1.2, LITELOAD has been ported to the 100% free and open source PS1 SDK called PSn00bSDK, making this homebrew loader completely free and is also the very first PS1 homebrew to be ported from the official SDK to PSn00bSDK without any features lost in the porting process.
+The move to PSn00bSDK also reduced the size of the program by over 50%, as PSn00bSDK's libraries are more efficiently written than the official libraries.

-Use [mcomms](https://github.com/Lameguy64/mcomms) to upload programs to the console.
+Use [mcomms](https://github.com/Lameguy64/mcomms) to upload binary files and PS-EXE executables to LITELOAD.

 ## Features
-* Supports executable size up to 1816KB (assuming EXE is loaded at 0x80010000).
+* Supports PS-EXE size up to 1964KB (assuming PS-EXE loads at 0x80010000).
-* Supports uploading binary files to console memory (careful not to overwrite the loader).
+* Supports uploading binary files at set memory locations, be careful not to overwrite the loader.
-* CRC32 verification to ensure data integrity.
+* CRC32 checksums to verify data integrity, eliminating the possibility of program bugs caused by data corruption during upload.
-* Open source!
+* 100% free and open source as of version 1.2.

-## Compiling (loader)
+## Compiling (PS-EXE)
-This tool can only be compiled using the PlayStation PsyQ or Programmer's Tool SDK on Windows.
-Sorry PSXSDK users...
+This tool can only be compiled using PSn00bSDK on Windows or Linux.

 You will also need the following:
-* msys or cygwin with make if you prefer the latter.
+* MSys2 & PSn00bSDK.
 * mkpsxiso (get it [here](https://github.com/Lameguy64/mkpsxiso)).

+This assumes you already have PSn00bSDK setup with MSys2.

-1. Open up the command prompt.
+1. Open up the MSys2 terminal or Command Prompt.
-2. Make sure that the SDK, msys and mkpsxiso binaries are in your PATH variable.
-3. Run "make" to compile (don't use PSYMAKE).
+2. Run "make" to compile.
-4. Run "make iso" to build an ISO image.
+3. Run "make iso" to build the ISO image using mkpsxiso.

+The ISO image will be generated without license data, as the original Sony license data is most likely still copyrighted.
+You can however patch the license data yourself with an old licensing utility.

+* All NTSC US systems will accept discs without license data.
+* PAL systems accepts discs without license data up until the SCPH-5552.
+* All NTSC JP systems will not accept discs without the correct license data until SCPH-9000 and onwards.

+If you downloaded a pre-built package of LITELOAD, the ISO image would lack license data normally.
+Be sure to patch the image before burning to a disc if you want to include license data.

-## Compiling (ROM bootable version)
+## Compiling (cartridge ROM version)
 Creating a ROM version of LITELOAD requires the loader to be compiled first.

-A GNU toolchain targetting mipsel-unknown-elf is also required.
+You will also need the following:
+* GCC compiler targetting your host (for the exe2bin utility)
+* ARMIPS Assembler (get it [here](https://github.com/kingcom/armips)).

-1. Compile the exe2bin utility in the rom/util directory as a PC side program.
+1. Compile exe2bin in the rom/util directory as a PC side program.
-2. Run the makefile in the rom directory and it should produce a rom.bin file.
+2. Run `make` in the rom directory and it should produce a liteload.rom file.

-The rom.bin file can then be flashed to a cheat cartridge either with X-FLASH or with an external EEPROM programmer.
+The liteload.rom file can then be flashed to a cheat cartridge with X-FLASH or with an external EEPROM programmer.
+The loader boots instantly through this method and is recommended if you use LITELOAD regularly.

 ## Upload protocol
-In case you wanted to write your own loader tool, the following describes LITELOAD's communication protocol.
-It is designed to be as simple and efficient as possible for easy integration and provides the fastest upload rate possible on the already slow serial interface.
+If you wish to write your own uploader tool, the following describes LITELOAD's communication protocol.
+The protocol is designed to be as simple and efficient as possible for simplified integration and provides the fastest upload rate possible on the already slow serial interface.

-LITELOAD always communicates at 115200 baud, 8 data bits, 1 stop bit, no parity and no handshaking.
+LITELOAD always communicates at 115200 baud, 8 data bits, 1 stop bit, no parity and no handshaking, as serial cables for connecting to the PS1 typically provide only TX, RX and ground.

 Legend:

 	[S]  - Send.
 	[R]  - Receive.
 	[D]  - Delay.
+	int  - 32-bit word.
+	char - 8-bit byte.

 Uploading an executable:

 	[S] char[4] - Send command: MEXE
 	[R] char[1] - Acknowledge: K
 	[S] int[16] - Executable parameters & checksum.
-					First 15 ints are EXEC parameters (same format as EXEC in SDK).
-					The 16th int is the CRC32 checksum.
+					First 15 elements are EXEC parameters (same format as EXEC struct in SDK).
+The 16th element in the array is the CRC32 checksum.
 	[S] int[1]	- Executable flags.
-					bit 0: Set BPC on executable entrypoint. bit 1-31: reserved.
+					bit 0   : Set BPC on executable entrypoint (for debug monitors installed through a patch binary).
+					bit 1-31: reserved.
 	[D] 20ms
 	[S] *       - Executable data.